FatsackFails/fatsackfails/src/site/posts/free-twitch-emotes.md

 I've labeled the images in order, as well as labeled the image size for each Emote.
 You can either click each Emote size to find and upload from the file picker, or you can drag and drop each image.
 Make sure to save your changes and you're set!
 Enjoy the new Sub Emotes.

+Discord and Guilded need to navigate to *Server Settings >> Emojis* or *Settings >> Emotes* respectively.
+Slack can add emojis using the *Add Emoji* button in the emoji picker.

 ## Editing the Emotes